Founding and Honorary President of the Kreisky Forum

 Barbara is a member of the Austrian National Bioethics Committee advising the federal government in Vienna, of the European Group on Ethics in Science and New Technologies advising the European Commission, and she chaired the European Science Foundation’s (ESF) Forward Look on Personalised Medicine for the European Citizen (2011-2012, with Stephen Holgate and Aarno Palotie).
 She is also a member of the British Royal Society of Arts, an elected foreign member of the Danish Royal Academy of Sciences and Letters, and an elected member of the Academia Europaea (AE).
 She is an affiliate of the Centre de recherche en éthique (CRE), University of Montreal, Canada, and of the Centre for Health, Law, and Emerging Technologies (HeLEX) at the University of Oxford.

-Oliver Rathkolb (* 1955 in Vienna) is Head of Institute at the University of Vienna and Professor at the Institute of Contemporary History at the University of Vienna.
+Oliver Rathkolb (* 1955 in Vienna) is Professor at the Institute of Contemporary History at the University of Vienna.
 Since 2004 he has, inter alia, been managing editor of the specialised journal „zeitgeschichte“ (contemporary history).
 The numerous awards he has earned include the 2005 Donauland-Sachbuchpreis Danubius and the Bruno Kreisky Prize for the Political Book in the same year (title: Die paradoxe Republik. Österreich 1945-2005, published by Zsolnay Verlag).
 In 2012, he was awarded the Prize of the City of Vienna for Humanities, followed in 2015 by the Decoration of Honour in Gold of the Province of Vienna, and in 2016 the Grand Decoration of Honour in Silver for Services to the Republic of Austria.

 He is also chairman of the jury of the Theodor Körner Prize for Science and the Arts, a member of the international scientific advisory board of the House of European History, European Parliament/Brussels and the Jewish Museum Vienna as well as chairman of the international scientific advisory board of the House of Austrian History.